 Whenever a subcontractor is tasked with providing work to a construction project, they must be careful to ensure that their hard work isn’t going to end up costing them money in the end.
 This might seem counterintuitive or backwards, but it’s a grim reality in an industry funded by owners that value terms and conditions over subcontractors’ best interests.
 Unbeknownst to you, the contract you signed could lead to the demise of your business.
 This is why many contractors have their contracts reviewed by a Denver construction lawyer prior to making any legally binding decisions.

 Recognizing that a contract is flawed allows you to renegotiate the sections that could hurt your business.
 Best of all, the amount of money you can save in the long run by investing in construction contract review in Denver before a dispute has the chance to materialize can mean the difference between a lucrative opportunity and an absolute nightmare.
-In this brief article, we’ll introduce three high-risk clauses that subcontractors need to keep an eye on to avoid a potentially crippling financial situation stemming from a contractual dispute.
+In this brief article, we’ll introduce two high-risk clauses that subcontractors need to keep an eye on to avoid a potentially crippling financial situation stemming from a contractual dispute.

 1. Broad-Form Indemnity